 The O Mahony Journal (number 21, 1998) includes an article by Thomas F. Mahoney, Jr. entitled Emigrant and Exile: Remembering My Father.
 The article is a vivid and touching biography of a working man who was dedicated to his God, adopted country, Irish independence, and family.
 Tom O'Mahony taught his children well: give an honest effort if someone is paying you, always take care of your family, and don't skip Mass.
 The Library is proud to offer the compete article in PDF format.

-The Mahoney Gift Book Collection, acquired by Thomas F. Mahoney, Jr. over a lifetime, consists of over 1,400 books on Irish culture, fiction, history, literature, politics, and society.
+The Mahoney Gift Book Collection, acquired by Thomas F. Mahoney, Jr. over a lifetime, consists of over 1,100 books on Irish culture, fiction, history, literature, politics, and society.
+The books are cataloged in the Library of Congress classification system, and are located throughout the Library.
 The oldest books, both published in 1872, are Life of Daniel O'Connell, the Liberator and Life, Opinions, Conversations and Eloquence of Daniel O'Connell: with a Preliminary Sketch of Irish History.

 The collection has three strengths.
 The struggles for Irish independence, especially in the early twentieth century, are well covered by contemporary and historical works.
 One of the best contemporary works is Alvin Jackson's excellent Home Rule: an Irish History, 1800-2000 published by Oxford University Press in 2003.